Femmes solidaires

-Femmes solidaires (/fr/, "Women in solidarity") is a French feminist association in France, founded during the Second World War under the name Union des femmes françaises (UFF).
+Femmes solidaires (/fr/, "Women in solidarity") is a French feminist organisation in France, founded during the Second World War under the name Union des femmes françaises (UFF).
 The movement works for the defense and advancement of women's rights, gender equality, the liberal movement and international solidarity.

 Underground origins

-The origins of the association date back to around 1941, in the women's committees of the French Resistance, born of the grassroots Resistance committees created by Danielle Casanova.
+The origins of Femmes solidaires date to 1941, in the grass roots women's committees of the French Resistance, created by Danielle Casanova.
 These women's committees gradually took shape at local levels, then at the regional and inter-regional level.
 They were regrouped within the Union des femmes françaises in the zone occupée and the Union des femmes de France in the zone libre.
-The leaders were Josette Dumeix, then Maria Rabaté for the northern zone, after the arrest of Danielle Casanova and Marcelle Barjonet. and Simone Bertrand in the zone libre.
+Following the arrest of Danielle Casanova and Marcelle Barjonet, the leaders in the northern zone were Josette Dumeix, then Maria Rabaté with Simone Bertrand taking the lead in the southern zone libre.

 The UFF was consolidated around 1943 within the communist resistance movement during the occupation of France by Nazi Germany.
-This organization took a long time to establish itself, mainly due to arrests of its members by the Nazis or by the Vichy regime.
+This organisation took a long time to establish itself, mainly due to arrests of its members by the Nazis or by the French Vichy regime.

-In April 1944, the Francs-Tireurs et Partisans asked the UFF for help in joining its auxiliary services as an intelligence unit, as a liaison or stewardship.
+In April 1944, the Francs-Tireurs et Partisans asked the UFF for help with its auxiliary services, requesting their members act as intelligence or liaison officers or as quartermasters.
 A steering committee composed of Yvonne Dumont, Françoise Leclercq, Irène Joliot-Curie, and Eugénie Cotton met on June 11 to evaluate the proposal.
 The UFF became a nationwide movement, which then applied to the National Council of the Resistance for recognition.

-Formalization after liberation
+Formalisation after liberation

-Before liberation, all of the individual committees had been unified by the French Communist Party (PCF)under the name of the Union of French Women for the northern Zone (Union des femmes françaises pour la Zone nord) and Union of French Women for the southern Zone (Union des femmes françaises pour la Zone nord et d'Union des femmes de France de la Zone sud).
+Before liberation, all of the individual committees had been unified by the French Communist Party (PCF) under the name of Union des femmes françaises pour la Zone nord (the Union of French Women for the northern Zone) and the Union des femmes françaises pour la Zone nord et d'Union des femmes de France de la Zone sud (Union of French Women for the southern Zone).

-After liberation, they merged and were formally registered under the name "Union des femmes françaises", becoming one of the main organizations of the PCF, and became official at a congress on 21 December 1944.
+After liberation, they merged and were formally registered under the name "Union des femmes françaises", becoming one of the main organisations of the PCF, and became official at a congress on 21 December 1944.